Pauked/dcli/!todo.md

 [/] Make menus less crashy if user aborts
 [x] Add a `--version` option to the CLI.
 [ ] Add a `--help` option to the CLI.
-[ ] Remember last position in a given menu!
 [ ] Block deleting of Engine/IWAD/PWAD if linked in Profiles.
-[ ] Play, do file exists check on Engine/IWAD/PWAD (might have been moved/deleted after config) [ ] Write Readme in repo root
+[x] Play, do file exists check on Engine/IWAD/PWAD (might have been moved/deleted after config) [ ] Write Readme in repo root
-[X] Add PWAD/IWAD checking of files (read first few bytes to check file identifier) [x] Rename "Game Settings" to "Play Settings".
+[x] Add PWAD/IWAD checking of files (read first few bytes to check file identifier) [x] Rename "Game Settings" to "Play Settings".
 Move to be uder Play options on Main Menu.
+[x] Rename "Config App" to "App Settings"
 [x] Get Map Author(s) from map readme.
 [x] Support multiple PWADs in a profile.
-[ ] Set Default Engine
+[x] Set Default Engine
-[ ] Set Default IWAD
+[x] Set Default IWAD
-[/] Quick Play option that runs default engine (if set), default IWAD (if set), pick PWAD [ ] Rename "Active Map Editor" to "Default Map Editor" [ ] Add --force option to reset and init so no prompts needed [ ] Option to delete PWADs (multi select?)
+[x] Quick Play option that runs default engine (if set), default IWAD (if set), pick PWAD [x] Rename "Active Profile/Map Editor" to "Default Profle/Map Editor" [ ] Add --force option to reset and init so no prompts needed [ ] Option to delete PWADs (multi select?)
-[ ] Extend list of engines
+[ ] Extend hardcoded list of engines
+[x] Simple menu mode

+## TODO Nice to haves
+[ ] Remember last position in a given menu!
 [ ] Colour code menu options
-[x] Simple menu mode
+[ ] Define a quick access menu
+[ ] Track usage of options to generate a "most used options menu"

 ## Thoughts
 -